 - What trends are occurring in the workplace or in our industry?

-There are many other questions or guidelines you can use to determine what topics or topics you should cover in your next safety talk.
+There are many other questions or guidelines you can use to determine what topics or topics you should cover.
 Keep topics useful, relevant, and timely.

-This site has one of the largest libraries of free safety talks found online today.
+This site has one of the largest libraries of free topics found online today.
 That being said, there are also a number of great resources online to find topics for your next safety meeting.
 One of our favorite resources for topics is on OSHA’s website.
 They have a page called Safety and Health Topics that has a large list of high quality topics.
-Some other high quality and reputable sources for safety talks or materials to support talks:
+Some other high quality and reputable sources for toolbox talks or materials to support talks:

 - Mine Health and Safety Administration